 As a teacher, I am always looking for areas to improve on.
 I am always looking at data and my students to see where my teaching can serve them better.
-One are that we are focused on this year is reading comprehension!
+One area that we are focused on this year is reading comprehension!
 We always work on comprehension but it’s been more teacher directed, oral or verbal discussions and just skimmed the surface.
 I knew my students could do more and deserved the opportunity to do more!

 Read It Up

 Last year, our districted purchased an IFL unit for us to use as an “exemplar” unit for teaching literacy.
 The unit was for two books: Brave Irene and Dr. DeSoto.
 These books are complex texts for kindergarten.
 The skills being taught within the unit were also challenging and complex.
-After reading through the unit and what was expected, I knew immediately that my students COULD be very successful with the skills IF they had the write tools, support and scaffolding.
+After reading through the unit and what was expected, I knew immediately that my students COULD be very successful with the skills IF they had the right tools, support and scaffolding.
 Because I believe this: my students (and all students) will succeed with the right supports in place.
 And thus was born READ IT UP!

 After the success of our IFL unit I knew that providing READ IT UP creations for our text would improve our reading comprehension skills.
 And I was RIGHT!
 This year, we have been using READ IT UP weekly to work on comprehension skills and I have seen a drastic improvement in our comprehension skills.
 From retelling stories, to identifying problem/solution, cause/effect and vocabulary.